Loading...

 Operations

-Alison Taylor – Mentor Coordinator
+Alison Taylor – Mentor Lead

 Alison is a counsellor with a special interest in trauma.
-She and her family have recently fostered two children and she is passionate about building better outcomes for children and young people who have had a traumatic past.
+She runs her own private practice, House of Restoration Counselling.
+She and her family have fostered two children and she is passionate about building better outcomes for children and young people who have had a traumatic past.
+A graduate of Cambridge University herself, she now enjoys working with students who are care leavers or estranged from their parents.
+She is responsible for recruiting and training mentors and building relationships with colleges, all with a view to helping our students thrive at university and build the foundations for a successful future.

 Our people